studio-thgie/phd.thgie.ch/literature/willumsenSourceCodeFormal2016.md

 [Go to annotation](zotero://open-pdf/groups/4724071/items/6T2RWZGL?page=5&annotation=C8J9RZNG) “As with any other game example, large parts of Passage’s code are not relevant for this investigation.
 The few lines that are useful for the analysis have been found by playing through the game, interpreting symbolism and metaphors, and returning to the code to see if any of this is spelled out in the code.” ([Willumsen, 2016, p.
 5](zotero://select/groups/4724071/items/6SIBNJWL))

-- those two paragraphs point to method and how to approach cirtical code analysis in video games research
+- those two paragraphs point to method and how to approach critical code analysis in video games research
 - the naming of variables and functions  offers clear pointer to things that might be ambiguous in the executed game (ie the player becoming a gravestone, meaning death, but in the sourcecode it is clearly written that the player is dead)
 - reading gender and relationship stereotyping form source code!